AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 ![Samsung](https://cdn.adguard.com/public/Adguard/screenshots/android/samsung6en.png)

-> **Note**: Make sure that Put unused apps to sleep and Auto-disable unused apps is disabled.
-Otherwise Samsung will put your apps back to sleep after a few days (3 by default) even if you have woken them up manually!
+> **Note**: Make sure that `Put unused apps to sleep` and `Auto-disable unused apps` are disabled.
+Otherwise, Samsung will put your apps back to sleep after a few days even if you have woken them up manually.

 #### Old Samsung devices